mustafacc/kAI/README.md

 2. Clone the repository.
 3. Add the repository to a new $KLAYOUT_HOME/salt/kAI directory.
 Using symbolic links is recommended.

-Once the package is added to KLayout, edit the config.yml to include the API key to your preferred model.
+Once the package is added to KLayout, edit the config.yml to include the API key to your preferred public or personal model.

 ![kAI Logo](docs/_static/kAI_ui.png)